giuliavezzani/giuliavezzani_old.github.io/index.md

 I am a **PhD student** in humanoid robotics, with **automation engineering** background and three year **research experience**.

-My current position and my past studies have taught me how to solve challenging problems, quickly develop new skills, team up with people with different backgrounds and supervise and manage research activity of other students.
+My current position and my past studies have taught me how to _solve challenging problems_, quickly _develop new skills_, _team up_ with people with different backgrounds and _supervise and manage_ research activity of other students.
 In my future employments, I am eager to keep giving my personal contribution to research in humanoid robotics and AI.
 I feel dealing with challenging problems very exciting and thus I am very prone to work